tanrax/org-social-relay/README.md

 - `post`: The post URL
 - `children`: Array of direct reply nodes (recursive structure)
 - `moods`: Array of emoji reactions with their posts

-The `version` in the `meta` field is a unique identifier for the current state of replies for the given post.
-You can use it to check if there are new replies since your last request.

 ### Search